-With this assignment you have an opportunity to review the results of our framing study of the attitudes of the students in POLI 321 at the University of Victoria.
+With this assignment you have an opportunity to review some of the results of our study of the attitudes of the students in POLI 321 this term at the University of Victoria.

-Your assignment is to provide a one page (no more) write-up discussing the results of one of the framing experiments of our study.
-It is due at the beginning of class on Tuesday, November 29th.
-If you are not sure what to say, you might want to refer to Brader’s presentation of his framing results to see what he said.
+Your assignment is to provide a one page (no more) write-up discussing the results of either one of the framing experiments or the Moral Foundations results from the UVic data.
+This assignment is due at the beginning of class on Tuesday, December 5th.

-You will notice that the first 18 questions differ somewhat between the two versions.
-This provides an opportunity to observe the influence of two different framings of the same question.
-Question 15, for example asks whether immigration to Canada is seen as beneficial or detrimental.
-The two versions of the questionnaire frame the question differently.
+You will notice that the first 23 questions differ somewhat between the two versions.
+These differences provide several opportunities to observe the influence of differing frames for the same question.
+Question 13, for example asks in one version whether it is acceptable to carry a gun.
+In the second version it asks about owning a gun.

 Does this framing of affect the responses of the UVic students?

 You can find out by viewing responses to the two versions of each question side by side in either the recommended Successful Framing Experiments file or the UVicFall2017RawOutputt file.
 Again the latter should be used with caution.

 If the framing experiments do not intrigue you, the UVic students’ responses to the Moral Foundations Questions can be compared to those of our class.
 The UVic results are included in the Successful Framing Experiments file.
 Our class’ results appear on our course outline at the end of the recommended readings for Moral/Positive Psychology.